hosein-srj/GaugeControl/README.md

 </Window>
 ```

+## Gauge Control – Properties Reference

+The Gauge control exposes a rich set of Dependency Properties for full visual and behavioral customization.

+### Value & Range Properties
 | Property           | Type     | Description                                                         |
 | ------------------ | -------- | ------------------------------------------------------------------- |
 | `Minimum`          | `double` | Minimum value of the gauge                                          |